RankOOD -- Class Ranking-based Out-of-Distribution Detection: Experiments

 \textbf{Baselines: }We compare RankOOD against a comprehensive set of $34$ OOD detection methods.
 We categorize the baselines into three major categories based on the inference methods and the training methods: post-hoc methods, training methods without outliers, and training methods with outliers.
 Among post-hoc methods, we include classical approaches such as MSP~\cite{msp} and Energy-based OOD detection (EBO)~\cite{ebo}, as well as more recent techniques like ReAct~\cite{react}, ASH~\cite{ash}, and GEN~\cite{gen}.
 Training-based methods without auxiliary outlier data include ConfBranch~\cite{confbranch}, G-ODIN~\cite{godin}, and LogitNorm~\cite{logitnorm}.
 Conversely, methods that utilize auxiliary outlier data for training include Outlier Exposure (OE)~\cite{oe}, MCD~\cite{mcd}, UDG~\cite{udg}, and MixOE~\cite{mixoe}.
 Finally, we compare our method against two existing rank-based methods, ExCeL~\cite{excel} and CRAFT~\cite{karunanayake2025craft}.

 \textbf{Implementation Details: }For all experiments, we use pre-trained ResNet-18 models~\cite{resnet18} as the backbone.
-For both CIFAR data-sets, each model is trained for 500 epochs, while the TinyImageNet model is trained for 300 epochs using RankOOD loss.
+For both CIFAR datasets, each model is trained for 500 epochs, while the TinyImageNet model is trained for 300 epochs using RankOOD-T loss.
 All models use the SGD optimizer with a momentum of 0.9, an initial learning rate of 0.1, and a cosine annealing decay schedule.
 In our method, we perform hyperparameter sweeps over the loss weighting parameter $\alpha$ in Eq.~\ref{eq: loss} as well as over the reference logit threshold, $Ref$.
 We set $\alpha$ to $0.8, 1.0,$ and $0.5$ for CIFAR-10, CIFAR-100, and TinyImageNet, respectively, and select the $95^{th}$ percentile of the logit distribution as the reference logit threshold for all datasets.
 The CIFAR-10 network is trained using all 10 ranks, whereas the CIFAR-100 and TinyImageNet models are trained using the top 10 and bottom 10 ranks generated through the ILP procedure.
-Hyperparameter search details are provided in Sec.~\ref{sec:ablation}\\
+Hyperparameter search details are provided in Sec.~\ref{sec:ablation}.
+Additional details on GPU hours, ILP complexity, and ILP runtime are provided in the Appendix~A.4.